 CO-CHAIR, ENERGY, ENVIRONMENT, AND MASS TORTS PRACTICE GROUP

-Deborah has been appointed by judges and government institutions to serve as a Special Master both to analyze specific matters and to design and implement complex resolution programs to address thousands of personal injury claims.
+Deborah has been appointed by judges and government institutions to serve as a Special Master assisting in the management and resolution of mass litigation.
 She served as the court-appointed Special Master responsible for developing and implementing a settlement program to distribute funds to over 100,000 Vietnam veterans.
 She served as the Deputy Special Master for the September 11th Victim Compensation Fund of 2001, and she was responsible for conceiving the policies and for facilitating the distribution of over nine billion dollars to victims of the September 11 attacks.
-In July 2018 she was appointed Special Master in the Flint Water Cases litigation.
+In July 2018, she was appointed Special Master in the Flint Water Cases litigation consolidated in federal court in Michigan.

 Deborah represents and advises companies on strategic options and efficient resolution of pending or minimizing the risk of potential future mass claims.
 She advises clients on the analysis and management of risk, on options and procedures for limiting exposure, on development and design of resolution options, and on securing assets/insurance.